 She wrote Red River Jottings (1905).
 Her account of agricultural conditions around the world, based on extensive travel, appeared in 1939 as My Travels and Findings.
 She was awarded an honorary doctorate from the University of Manitoba and in 1935 was made an honorary life member of the University Women’s Club.
 She helped to organize the Winnipeg Garden Club with Robert Aitken, William Pearson, and John Henry Richard Bond.

 She died at Winnipeg on 6 October 1942 and was buried in the Elmwood Cemetery.
 Some of her papers are in the University of Manitoba Archives & Special Collections and some are in the Archives of Manitoba.
-She was inducted posthumously to the Manitoba Agricultural Hall of Fame and was selected as a Manitoba Women Trailblazer.
+She was inducted posthumously to the Canadian Agricultural Hall of Fame (1963) and Manitoba Agricultural Hall of Fame (1978), and was selected as a Manitoba Women Trailblazer.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 This page was prepared by Gordon Goldsborough.